Compute seasonal onset and burden levels from seasonal time series observations.

 For 'exp': Not applicable (set to NA).

-'obj_value': The value of the objective function - (negative log-likelihood), which represent the minimized objective function value from the optimisation.
+'obj_value': The value of the objective function - (negative log-likelihood), which represent the minimised objective function value from the optimisation.
 Smaller value equals better optimisation.

 'converged': Logical.
 TRUE if the optimisation converged.